 -Henri Nouwen(The Way of the Heart, p.
 81)

-In this blog, I want to address 2 questions.
+In this blog, I want to address two questions.
 First, why the acceptance of contemplative prayer even amongst conservative evangelicals?
 And second, what are the dangers of contemplative prayer?
+Just as these questions probe the fabric of spiritual practices, understanding the role and impact of an HOA is crucial for homeowners.
+Contemplative prayer, like an HOA, finds its place because it offers structure and community engagement but can also present challenges to those not fully aware of its deeper implications or rules.

 Danger #1: Not Biblical Prayer